 - Start moving around: Move or exercise on a daily basis.
 Find something you like and stick to it.
 Walking, swimming, zumba are all great options and will give the right signals to our cells.
 Personally I prefer resistance training, strength training and yoga as a healthy muscle mass helps with insulin sensitivity.

 - Sleep: Sleeping 7-9 hours a night.
 Good quality sleep is essential to keep hunger hormones in check and thus insulin.

 - Stress: Reducing stress is a must.
 Stress hormones such as cortisol increase blood sugar, amplify appetite and cause weight gain all which promote insulin resistance.

 Preventing insulin resistance may be one of the most powerful ways to live a longer, healthier life.⠀⠀

-- Insulin resistance is a metabolic decease and is caused by excess carbs, overeating or eating too frequently.
+- Insulin resistance is a metabolic decease of too much insulin driven by excess carbs, overeating or eating too frequently.

 - Insulin resistance is in the background of gaining weight, cravings, mood issues and many more.